ni9/Rules-Management-System/README.md

 # Rules-Management-System
-This is meant to address business and durable rules via service / Library and GUI, for Rules CRUD.
+This is meant to address business and durable rules via service / Library and will provide a GUI, for CRUD on Rules.